tmuxinator/tmuxinator/README.md

 ## tmux

-The recommended version of tmux to use is 1.8.
+The recommended version of tmux to use is 1.8 or later, with the exception of 2.5, which is **not** supported (see [issue 536](https://github.com/tmuxinator/tmuxinator/issues/536) for details).
 Your mileage may vary for earlier versions.
 Refer to the FAQ for any odd behaviour.

 ### base-index